-The information required by this Item relating to directors of our company is incorporated herein by reference to the definitive Proxy Statement to be filed pursuant to Regulation 14A of the Securities Exchange Act of 1934 for our 2005 Annual Meeting of Stockholders.
+The information required by this Item relating to directors of our company is incorporated herein by reference to the definitive Proxy Statement to be filed pursuant to Regulation 14A of the Exchange Act for our 2006 Annual Meeting of Stockholders.
 The information required by this Item relating to our executive officers is included in Item 1, "Business - Executive Officers."

-We have adopted a code of ethics that applies to our principal executive officer, principal financial officer and other senior accounting personnel.
+We have adopted a code of ethics that applies to our principal executive officer, principal financial officer, and other senior accounting personnel.
 The "Code of Ethics for the CEO and Senior Financial Officers" is located on our website at www.synaptics.com in the Investor Relations section under Corporate Governance.